Contact local media

 Who should I ask for when I contact them?

-If you call through to the main switchboard (numbers should be listed on their websites) and ask to speak to the relevant desk, the operator should be able to put you through to the correct person.
+When contacting the local media, call through to the main switchboard (numbers should be listed on their websites) and ask to speak to the relevant desk.
+The operator should then be able to put you through to the correct person.

 - If you just want to discuss your project or event and why the local community should take part, then ask to speak to the News Desk